moraitis-alexandros/Analyzing-Real-World-POS-Data-Unveiling-Consumer-Behavior-and-Strategic-Insights-using-SAS-Software/README.md

 # Analyzing Real-World POS Data: Unveiling Consumer Behavior & Strategic Insights using SAS Software

 The present work presents a comprehensive analysis of real sales data from company XYZ, using exploratory analysis as well as machine learning techniques such as RFM analysis (clustering), market basket analysis, and conducting predictions using a decision tree.
-The study leverages the capabilities of SAS Viya and SAS EG tools to extract valuable insights from the data and discover patterns and trends that can influence strategic decision-making.
+The study leverages the capabilities of **SAS Viya & SAS EG** tools to extract valuable insights from the data and discover patterns and trends that can influence strategic decision-making.

 [**Exploratory Analysis**](https://github.com/moraitis-alexandros/Analyzing-Real-World-POS-Data-Unveiling-Consumer-Behavior-and-Strategic-Insights-using-SAS-Software/blob/main/Exploratory-Analysis)